LSST: from Science Drivers to Reference Design and Anticipated Data Products: FROM SCIENCE DRIVERS TO REFERENCE DESIGN

-Taking these constraints simultaneously into account, as summarized in Fig.~\ref{Fig:singleDepth}, yielded the following reference design: \begin{enumerate} \item A primary mirror effective diameter of $\sim$6.5m.
-With the adopted optical design, described below, this effective diameter corresponds to a geometrical diameter of $\sim$8m.
-Motivated by characteristics of the existing equipment at the Steward Mirror Laboratory, which is casting the primary mirror, the adopted geometrical diameter is set to 8.4m. \item A visit exposure time of 30 seconds (using two 15 second exposures to efficiently reject cosmic rays), yielding $\epsilon=77$\%. \item A revisit time of 3 days on average per 10,000 deg$^2$ of sky, with two visits per night. \end{enumerate}
+Taking these constraints simultaneously into account, as summarized in Fig.~\ref{Fig:singleDepth}, yielded the following reference design: \begin{enumerate} \item A primary mirror effective diameter of $\sim$6.5 m.
+With the adopted optical design, described below, this effective diameter corresponds to a geometrical diameter of $\sim$8 m.
+Motivated by characteristics of the existing equipment at the Steward Mirror Laboratory, which fabricated the primary mirror, the adopted geometrical diameter is set to 8.4 m. \item A visit exposure time of 30 seconds (using two 15 second exposures to efficiently reject cosmic rays; the possibility of a single exposure per visit, to improve observing efficiency, will be investigated during the commissioning phase), yielding $\epsilon=77$\%. \item A revisit time of 3 days on average for 10,000 deg$^2$ of sky, with two visits per night. \end{enumerate}

-To summarize, the chosen primary mirror diameter is the {\it minimum} diameter that simultaneously satisfies the depth ($r\sim24.5$ for single visit and $r\sim27.5$ for coadded depth) and cadence (revisit time of 3-4 days, with 30 seconds per visit) constraints described above.
+To summarize, the chosen primary mirror diameter is the \textit{minimum} diameter that simultaneously satisfies the depth ($r\sim24.5$ for single visit and $r\sim27.5$ for coadded depth) and cadence (revisit time of 3--4 days, with 30 seconds per visit) constraints described above.